umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/customize-default-workflows.md

 ---
-description: "How to amend the built-in behavior of adding fields and associating workflows with new forms"
+description: "How to amend the built-in behavior of adding/excluding fields and associating workflows with new forms"
 ---

 # Customize Default Fields and Workflows For a Form